rnons/stripe/README.md

 [![Join the chat at https://gitter.im/dmjio/stripe](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dmjio/stripe?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/dmjio/stripe.svg?branch=master)](https://travis-ci.org/dmjio/stripe)

+## A note about this fork

+When a new [Stripe API version](https://stripe.com/docs/upgrades#api-changelog) is released, I will create a new branch and set it as the default branch.
+All developments will only happen on the default branch.
+Currently the latest version is `2019-08-14`.

+Follow `CONTRIBUTING.md` to build and test.
+All tests are run against [stripe-mock](https://github.com/stripe/stripe-mock) by default.
+Sadly, stripe-mock is stateless, tests pass doesn't mean it works with real api.
+You can update `stripe/stripe-http-client/tests/Main.hs` to test against real api.

 ## Stripe API coverage for Haskell ([Stripe API](http://stripe.com/docs/api))

 All Stripe commands are supported, including but not limited to: